mryoyo/appman_nodejs_test/README.md

 ### Problem 06

-Please write asynchronous function that read a provided `data-usage.log` and generate summary report including `username`, `total usage`, `average daily` for each user.
+Please write asynchronous function (and its test) that read a provided `data-usage.log` and generate summary report including `username`, `total usage`, `average daily` for each user.

 ```javascript
 > const { dataUsage } = require('./data-usage')